 Problems associated with raw livestock slurries

-Livestock slurries are a valuable source of fertiliser and organic matter.
+Livestock slurries are a valuable source of nitrogen fertiliser and organic matter.

 They do however come with a number of problems.
 Organic matter is liable to settle out forming a solid sediment which is difficult to move or to float to the top of the store forming a solid crust.
 This makes handling very costly and problematic.